 Besides providing reproductive healthcare and treating victims of sexual and gender-based violence, we also offer primary and secondary healthcare, as well as emergency surgery for the whole population in Pulka and Gwoza.

 In the Far North region of Cameroon, we have been providing specialist nutritional and paediatric care at Mora district hospital since August 2015.
-We also provide obstetric care, nutritional care and inpatient paediatric care at the district hospital in Kousseri, where 3,451 children were admitted in 2017 – almost a quarter more than in 2016.

 In Chad, we supported the Ministry of Health in the paediatric, nutrition and maternity wards of the regional hospital in Bol from November 2015 to June 2018, when we gradually started handing over our activities to local health authorities.

 In Niger, we support the mother and child health centre in Diffa and Mainé-Soroa district hospital, and have set up community “listening spaces” in villages around Diffa, in order to provide advice and medical assistance on sexual and reproductive health issues.
 This is just one example of the community approach we take throughout the region, using mobile clinics and involving the community as much as possible.